vpadam/CSCI-8700-Term-Project/README.md

 2.App to automatically create flashcards from notes, i.e. from a word document

-3.A website for Pet adoption
+3.A website for Pet adoption.
 An approach to reduce animal abuse through legal pet adoption.
 Provide a platform for advertise Pet products.

 --------------------------Next Due Date: 9/7--------------------------